 In no case were any of these images observed to have any perceptible loss at any zoom level, and only for nightshot_iso_100.ppm did the DSSIM indicate that a significantly better quality was achieved using SmartScale.

 For artificial.ppm and vgl_6434_0018.ppm, it was possible to achieve maximum quality at a higher compression ratio using SmartScale, but not so for nightshot_iso_100.ppm.
-Further, to achieve a significantly higher compression ratio required sacrificing a lot of performance.
+Furthermore, to achieve a significantly higher compression ratio required sacrificing a lot of performance.
 As with the size-equivalent cases above, only a DCT block size of 4 produced performance in the same ballpark as the reference cases.
 Also, the higher compression ratios achieved using a block size of 1 were not much better than those that could be achieved using libpng, which has already been established to be much faster than encoding a block size=1 SmartScale file.

 For high-quality JPEG, it is possible in some cases to achieve a lower DSSIM with the same compression ratio by using SmartScale rather than baseline, but this is not true for all image types.
-Further, it is possible in some cases to achieve maximum quality at a higher compression ratio using SmartScale, but only by significantly sacrificing performance, and this is also not true for all image types.
+Furthermore, it is possible in some cases to achieve maximum quality at a higher compression ratio using SmartScale, but only by significantly sacrificing performance, and this is also not true for all image types.
 Also, in the cases for which the DSSIM indicated that the quality was better, the improvement was not obvious at 100% zoom, and in some cases, the DSSIM metric failed to pick up on the non-localized color banding introduced by decreasing the quality level.